TestFlowKit/testflowkit/readme.md

   Scenario: Test with API data and variables
-    Given I prepare a request for the "get_user" endpoint And I set the following path params:
+    Given I prepare a request for the "get_user" endpoint And I set the following path parameters:
       | id | 123 |
     When I send the request
     And I store the JSON path "data.name" from the response into "user_name" variable